The 2019 State of the Phish Report is the most robust State of the Phish we’ve ever seen

 3 major findings in the 2019 State of the Phish Report

-For the sake of brevity, we’ve picked three significant findings, of many, from the 2019 report.
+For the sake of brevity, we’ve picked three significant findings, of many, from the 2019 report.1.
+Too many employees still cannot answer the question, “What is phishing?”

-The bar chart (below) shows responses to this question from employees in 7 countries around the world.
-In the United States, 35% of survey respondents still cannot define Phishing from a multiple choice list of possibilities.
+The bar chart (below) shows responses to this question from employees in seven countries around the world.
+In the United States, 35% of survey respondents still cannot define phishing from a multiple choice list of possibilities.

 Gretel Egan, Security Awareness and Training Strategist with Proofpoint, framed the seriousness of this statistic.